This is a bacterial infection caused by drinking contaminated water.

-There are many types of bacteria that are believed to be responsible for causing cholera, and this infection occurs in varying degrees of severity.
+Many types of bacteria are believed to be responsible for causing cholera, and this infection occurs in varying degrees of severity.

-This infectious disease, which is caused by a bacterial toxin , affects the absorption of water in the small intestine.
+This infectious disease, caused by a bacterial toxin, affects water absorption in the small intestine.

 In severe cases, it produces violent diarrhea in just a few days.

-The dangerous aspect of cholera is the great loss of fluid that can occur in a short space of time.
-It is particularly dangerous in children in developing countries.
+The dangerous aspect of cholera is the significant loss of fluid that can occur in a short space of time.
+It is hazardous to children in developing countries.